Advanced Guide: Authoring Plugins

 - Registration & Bootstrapping: Coralite loads your plugin via

-createPlugin, reading itsclient.configand bundling any dependencies defined inclient.imports. - Server Execution: As the generator processes pages and encounters dynamic components, it fires your plugin's lifecycle hooks (e.g.,
+definePlugin, reading itsclient.configand executing itsclient.contextsetup to prepare client-side utilities. - Server Execution: As the generator processes pages and encounters dynamic components, it fires your plugin's lifecycle hooks (e.g.,

-onPageSet,onBeforePageRender).
-It also executesclient.setup()asynchronously to fetch any required data. - Data Binding & Injection: Coralite processes the component's tokens and slots.
-Crucially, it merges the data returned from your
+onPageSet,onBeforePageRender). - Data Binding & Injection: Coralite processes the component's tokens, properties, and slots.
+Any server-fetched data is bridged into the component's

-client.scriptand your plugin's customhelpers.
-When the browser loads the page, the bundled modules are provided securely via thehelperscontext, enabling dynamic interactions.
+scriptand your plugin's custom `client.context` utilities.
+When the browser loads the page, the utilities are securely flattened and spread directly onto the runtime context, enabling dynamic interactions.

 Server-Side Lifecycle Hooks #